-1% for the Rainforest
+1% for the Rainforest – BioPak & Rainforest Rescue

 BioPak, Australia’s leading provider of environmentally sustainable packaging, is on a mission to lead the way in caring for the planet.
-The new commitment sees BioPak donating 1% of its profits to protect internationally important rainforest by working in partnership with Rainforest Rescue.
+The new commitment sees BioPak donating 1% of its profits to protect the internationally important rainforest by working in partnership with Rainforest Rescue.

 The partnership is targeting vulnerable lowland rainforest positioned between the Wet Tropics of Queensland and Great Barrier Reef UNESCO World Heritage Areas.
-This internationally important rainforest is under threat from land clearance, introduction of non-native invasive species and inappropriate development.
+This internationally important rainforest is under threat from land clearance, the introduction of non-native invasive species and inappropriate development.

 Says BioPak’s Founder, Richard Fine: “Business today also has a responsibility towards the environment – we cannot keep endlessly extracting resources without consequence.
 Air, water, biodiversity, renewable resources are the very building blocks upon which a successful business is built.
 This is why we seek out opportunities to contribute towards the restoration & protection of areas that have been damaged or polluted due to careless human activity.
 Partnering with Rainforest Rescue has enabled us to achieve this and affect real change.”

 Working together, Rainforest Rescue and BioPak are protecting rainforest in the Daintree at Lot 46 Cape Tribulation Road.
-BioPak are expanding their stewardship of the rainforest by becoming Rainforest Rescue’s first business partner to protect two hectares of Lot 46 and adopting 2,500 native seedlings to regenerate sections of the forest.
+BioPak is expanding their stewardship of the rainforest by becoming Rainforest Rescue’s first business partner to protect two hectares of Lot 46 and adopting 2,500 native seedlings to regenerate sections of the forest.

 “BioPak’s commitment will help us create biodiversity corridors in the Daintree lowland rainforest helping build resilience against development, invasive species and wider climate change.”